justinwoo/purescript-0.12.0-hello-world/README.md

 No, unless you know exactly what you might use Bower for, you do not need it at all.
 You should be using Psc-Package like this repo does.

+### I can't get this working

+You probably need at least Pulp 12.2.0 and Psc-Package 0.3.0.
+Install those if your versions are older.

 ## "Installation"

 Install `purescript`, `pulp`, and `psc-package` to get started.